 Personal protective equipment

-- Glove use reduced exposure to allergens and irritants and protects hands during wet work.
+- Glove use reduces exposure to allergens and irritants and protects hands during wet work.

 - Gloves can themselves become allergens if they contain latex or certain rubber accelerants; latex-free gloves should be used preferentially.